oleg-shilo/cs-script.vscode/README.md

 3. Find all references
 4. Find all references (classic)
 5. Show symbol info as tooltip on mouse over the expression
-6. Format document (in next release)
+6. Format document
-7. Rename symbol (in next release)
+7. Rename symbol
+8. Signature help
+9. Assignment autocomplete

 "Find all references (classic)" is an alternative result representation of the standard VSCode "Find all references" for C#, TypeScript and VB.NET code (supported syntaxes can be extended).
 This presentation in conjunction with a single-click navigation is more consistent with the traditional Visual Studio experience: